akatsukioshiro/AWS_Lambda_Last_Run_using_Boto_Cloudwatch/README.md

 # Method 2 - example_Method_2.py
 * This also has a delay, but is way more faster and efficient compared to previous method.
 * This will defenitely yield result in 1-3 tries.

+# Method 3 - sample8.py
+* This is more customized to meet certain requirement but displays full potential of all possibilities available at our disposal.
+* This can efficiently do its work with no issues.